Tyler929/WalkieTalkies/README.md

 ## Website Description
-A website to display art from students at Del Norte with a rotating gallery so art student's will be able to showcase their work online and get recognition.
+A website to display art from students at Del Norte with a rotating gallery so art students will be able to showcase their work online and get recognition.

 _Wireframe:_ https://www.canva.com/design/DAEomzY4HxE/cmAvGTtzra4ZWqweLoajSA/view?utm_content=DAEomzY4HxE&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink